barnjamin/rareaf/README.md

 #TODO:

    Initialization:
-      - Create Tokens/App
+      - Add contract account for ownership
       - Update Config on Github

    General:
-      - Delay nav or retry loading when creating a new listing or nft to give indexer time to update, use bp3-skeleton class
-      - Check if opted into app before trying to create listing
-      - Check if opted into asset before trying to create, give option?
       - Convert numbers to bignum
-      - Cache tag names/ids so we dont have to hit the net every time

-   Wallets:
+      - Add toast for network send waits
+      - Add descriptive messages for the txns being signed
-      - Add support for other wallets
+      - Add support for more wallets
+      - Add more currencies
+      - Add other contract type hashes

    Minting:
       - Add more fields for metadata